andresmaopal/hudi_palacan_demos/README.md

 ## Slides to introduce Hudi on EMR

-Hudi - incremental dara processing on EMR.pdf
+Hudi - incremental data processing on EMR.pdf

 ## Jupyter Notebooks